Housing for older people

 Whanganui District Council provides quality housing for older people with low to moderate financial means.

-The Council owns 275 units in 16 separate complexes throughout Whanganui.
-We have 234 single units (including three for people with significant disabilities who use a wheelchair) and 41 suitable for couples.
+The council owns 275 units in 16 separate complexes throughout Whanganui.
+We have 234 single units (including two for people with significant disabilities who use a wheelchair) and 41 suitable for couples.
 Each unit has an open-plan living area with a separate bedroom and bathroom / laundry area.

 Apply for a housing unit